nomnom-insights/envoy-deb/README.md

 # Using packaged envoy

 - install the package (`dpkg -i`, add it to an apt repo etc)
-- create configuration file
+- create configuration file in `/etc/default/envoy` && `/path/to/envoy.json`
-- set config with: `sudo envoy config CONFIG_PATH=/path/to/json.conf.json`
-- start it: `sudo envoy scale envoy=1`
+- start it: `sudo service envoy start`

 if you change configuration you can now do: